Journal of Theatre, Dance and Performance Training (TDPT), Routledge

 - Supporting launch events for Special Issues and actively disseminating news about TDPT through social media.

 - Acting as an advocate for the journal at conferences and symposia.
+(All of the above can be completed within flexible working practices and with or without reasonable accomodations).

 Deadline for applications